SaxxonPike/sb-dsp-firmware/README.md

 as developers of software that utilizes the devices they're attached to, understand either how to resolve or work around them.
 This research also drives the development of legacy sound device emulators.

+A longer term goal might include DSP code free from bugs, fixed by the community.

 ### Requirements